 How do I schedule an appointment with Dr. Sheehan?
 Look under the CONTACT tab and you can either call or email for an initial evaluation.
 Existing patients can call or use the Patient Fusion Portal to schedule.

 What do I do if I’m having an emergency?
-Definitely reach out to Dr. Sheehan by calling 512-710-1200 and leaving a message or through the Patient Fusion Portal.
-Both phone and portal messages are checked continuously through the day during office hours, but on weekends and holidays less frequently.
-The bottom line really is that if the emergency involves a serious reaction to a medication or feeling suicidal the first thing to do is to go directly to the nearest Emergency Room or psychiatric hospital.
+Definitely reach out to Dr. Sheehan by either calling 512-871-8455 and leaving a message, messaging through the Patient Fusion Portal or emailing email@example.com.
+All messages are checked continuously through the day during office hours, but on weekends and holidays less frequently.
+The bottom line is that if the emergency involves a serious reaction to a medication or feeling suicidal the first thing to do is to go directly to the nearest Emergency Room or psychiatric hospital.

 What psychiatric hospital should I go to?
 There are numerous choices around Austin including Austin Lakes, Austin Oaks, Georgetown Behavioral Health, Rock Springs and Cross Creek.
 Seton Shoal Creek is another great option but they do not accept walk ins – one must be medically cleared first in an Emergency Room to be eligible for transfer to Seton Shoal Creek.
 Always call ahead when going to a psychiatric hospital to make sure they have a bed and accept your insurance.
 It is a big decision to go inpatient and calling ahead makes things go a lot smoother.